vermuz/mani-professional-notes/README.md

 main = print (fact 5)
 ```

-Here we just say that the factorial of n is the product of n and the factorial of n-1 , for an n that is greater than 1 .
+Here in Haskell, we just say that the factorial of n is the product of n and the factorial of n-1 , for an n that is greater than 1 .
 For n not greater than 1 , the factorial is just 1 .

 Prolog code shows expression more in the problem domain instead of having to translate it into something more
 mechanical,